PioniaPHP-project/pionia-docs/content/docs/documentation/1000_logging.md

 ```

 ### Turning off logs
-You can simple turn off `DEBUG` mode in the `settings.ini` file:
+You can simply turn off `DEBUG` mode in the `settings.ini` file:

 ```ini
 [SERVER]
 DEBUG=false
 ```

-However, this is okay, but sometimes, if not most times, we would with to leave the logs on even when we are not in `DEBUG` mode.
+However much this is okay, but sometimes, if not most times, we would want to leave the logs on even when we are not in `DEBUG` mode.

 The following settings can be defined in the `settings.ini` file: